-The Design Department at Central St Martins School, London are researching applications for the fashion industry; including vegan leather and how to make Scoby clothing water-proof and durable.
+The Design Department at Central St Martins School, London are researching applications for fashion and textiles.